chid/kendo-docs/framework/save-files/introduction.md

 ## Server Proxy Implementations

+The proxy will receive a POST request with the following parameters in the request body:

+* contentType: The MIME type of the file
+* base64: The base-64 encoded file content
+* fileName: The file name, as requested by the caller.

+The proxy should return the decoded file with set "Content-Disposition" header.

 Here are a few sample implementations of a server-side proxy for different platforms.

 ### ASP.NET MVC Proxy